Contents

 Haoran Lu (Applied Physics)

-Haoran Lu is currently a second year Applied and Engineering Physics (AEP) graduate student working with Professor Fatemi.
-His current research interests focus on Andreev spin qubits (ASQ) and superconducting circuits, and he is working on ASQ circuit design/simulation as well as microwave measurement system building.
-Haoran obtained his bachelor degree of science at Shanghai Jiao Tong University in 2020 and has experience in optical microscopy, image processing, deep learning, and FPGA.
+Haoran Lu’s current research interests focus on Andreev spin qubits (ASQ) and superconducting circuits, and he is working on ASQ circuit design/simulation as well as microwave measurement system building.
+Haoran obtained his Bachelor’s of Science degree at Shanghai Jiao Tong University in 2020 and has experience in optical microscopy, image processing, deep learning, and FPGA.

 Saswata Roy (Physics)